By Jessica Ennis for UCHealth

 Clubs and organizations

-With summer coming to an end, your child (or even you) may be feeling a bit nervous about the upcoming school year.
-Look into what LGBT clubs or organizations are offered at your child’s school.
+With the new school year in full swing, look into what LGBT clubs or organizations are offered at your child’s school.
 For example, many schools have a Gay Straight Alliance, which have been shown to help LGBTQ youth who participate have a more positive school experience and even decrease their psychological stress.
 If your school doesn’t yet have any student organizations to support LGBTQ students, Sethness encourages parents to be a voice inspiring schools to start one.

 Counselors and the classroom